aaronblohowiak/EasyStereoWaveFileHeader/README.md

 ## Alternatives:

 On Osx, *nix:

-  libsndfile (http://www.mega-nerd.com/libsndfile/) offers reading **and** writing.
+* libsndfile (http://www.mega-nerd.com/libsndfile/) offers reading **and** writing.
 Installs system-wide and is quite large.
 Pretty easy to use, but GPL
+* gstreamer ( http://gstreamer.freedesktop.org/ ) offers a whole media graph-processing framework.
 On Osx:

-  ExtAudioFile, though it is annoying to use if your needs are trivial it does offer lots of flexibility.
+* ExtAudioFile, though it is annoying to use if your needs are trivial it does offer lots of flexibility.